Childhood Vaccination Clinics

 Current regulations require that we may only dispense to rural patients.
 This is defined as patients who live more than one mile from a chemist.

 Family Planning advice and prescription is available from the GP during normal consultation times.
 The practice nurse can also help.
 We do require patients taking the oral contraceptive pill to attend for an annual check-up.

 Emergency Contraception (Morning after pill or IUD) You may either see the doctor or the practice nurse.
 Alternatively the local chemists are able to provide a limited service.

 IUCD (The Coil/Implant for family planning)

 The practice provides the service of IUS/IUCD fitting/implant.
-Patients should see Dr. Bajracharya for counselling pre-coil fit.
+Patients should see Dr. Bajracharya or Dr Sheril for counselling pre-coil fit.
 After discussion and counselling a joint appointment with a doctor or nurse can be made.
 A 6 week post coil fit is recommended.

 Because of the distance from Southwell to local minor injuries services (Newark, Mansfield or Notingham), the practice offers a minor inujuries service.
 This service can deal with minor cuts, bumps, burns etc. You will be seen by a trained member of staff who will advise you if they think you need to attend hospital.

 The doctors provide minor surgery for the removal of minor lumps and bumps, injection of joints etc. These are carried out at a special appointment and only after consultation with your doctor.

 A Newark based NHS physiotherapist attends the practice each Wednesday.
 Appointments must be arranged via your GP.